 Abstract-A novel strategy to define a high-dimensionality parallelotope-shaped domain is proposed to train surrogate models of reflectarray unit cells.
 The concept is based on the definition of a region or rectangle of stability where sharp resonances are avoided as much as possible.
-Then, a 4-D parallelotope is defined around the rectangle of stability, controlling its size in order to avoid new resonances that appear as a consequence of increasing the dimensionality of the domain.
-This methodology is applied to generate surrogate models of a multi-resonant unit cell based on support vector regression.
-Results show a high degree of agreement between the obtained surrogate models and simulations based on the method of moments based on local periodicity tool that was used to generate the training samples.
-Furthermore, the proposed method performs better than lower dimensionality methods for wideband optimization.
+A 4-D parallelotope is defined around the rectangle of stability and by controlling its size, it is possible to avoid new resonances that otherwise would appear as a consequence of increasing a rectangular domain dimensionality.
+This methodology is applied to generate support vector regression based models of a multi-resonant unit cell.
+Results show a high degree of agreement between the obtained surrogate models and simulations using a tool based on the method of moments with local periodicity that was, in turn, used to generate the training samples.
+Results also prove that the proposed method performs better than lower dimensionality methods for wideband optimization.